-- All students receive education and training on the prevention of dating violence, domestic violence, sexual assault, and stalking through a required, annual online training module. - All new employees are required to complete an online training module on these topics upon hire and are required to retake the online training each year. - As part of its ongoing campaign, the University uses a variety of strategies, such as inperson presentations by sexual assault organizations, emails with pertinent information, portal announcements, etc. While programming occurs throughout the year, the University also offers educational sessions and literature in coordination with nationally recognized observances such as Sexual Assault Awareness Month and Domestic Violence Awareness Month.
+- All students receive education and training on the prevention of dating violence, domestic violence, sexual assault, and stalking through a required, annual online training module. - All new employees are required to complete an online training module on these topics upon hire and are required to retake the online training each year. - As part of its ongoing campaign, the University uses a variety of strategies, such as in-person presentations by sexual assault organizations, emails with pertinent information, portal announcements, etc. While programming occurs throughout the year, the University also offers educational sessions and literature in coordination with nationally recognized observances such as Sexual Assault Awareness Month and Domestic Violence Awareness Month.

-Procedures to Follow if You are a Victim of Dating Violence, Domestic Violence, Sexual Assault, or Stalking:
+Procedures to Follow if You are a Victim of Dating Violence, Domestic Violence, Sexual Assault, or Stalking

-If you are a victim of dating violence, domestic violence, sexual assault, or stalking, go to a safe place and call 911 or the SIU SOM Office of Police and Security at (217) 545-7777.
-You may also contact the University's Title IX Coordinator at (618) 453-4807.
+If you are a victim of dating violence, domestic violence, sexual assault, or stalking, go to a safe place and call 911 or

+School of Medicine Office of Police and Security at 217-545-7777

+University's Title IX Coordinator. ....
+618-453-4807